Where can I find information about Pacific navigation?

 NZHistory is a great website for information about New Zealand Aotearoa.
 If we go all the way down the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-- First use search words ‘explorers’ to find out about the people who discovered New Zealand.
+- Use search words ‘explorers’ to find out about the people who discovered New Zealand.

-Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, e.g [topic word].
+Tips: Search words, or keywords, are the most important words in our question, eg explorers, or Pacific navigation.
 We can always change our keywords or add more if we need to.

 Museum of New New Zealand Te Papa Tongarewa is New Zealand’s national museum located in Wellington.
 The collections cover Arts, History, Taonga Māori, Pacific Cultures, and Natural History.